Find Affordable College Courses

 Full Clinical/Medical Laboratory Science at Dutchess Community College Report

-Community College of Baltimore County ranked #8 on this year’s Most Popular Clinical/Medical Laboratory Science Associate Degree Schools in the Middle Atlantic Region list.
-Located in the large suburb of Baltimore, CCBC is a public school with a large student population.
+Community College of Baltimore County did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a associate degree.
+It came in at #8 on the list.
+Located in the large suburb of Baltimore, CCBC is a public school with a fairly large student population.

 Women make up 88% of the clinical laboratory science majors at the school.